 Durdevic v Croatia – Amanda secured the extradition of a war criminal to Croatia.

-Current instructions include the following;
+Other current and recent instructions include the following;

 Bulgaria v Kavaldzhiev – Amanda continues to act for the Bulgarian authorities alone against leading and junior Counsel in this case which seeks the extradition of an individual for an alleged murder committed in the 1990’s.
 The case raises complex arguments grounded in CJEU case law and double jeopardy.